TeachBooks/mirror_mude_book/book/eva/videos.md

 # Supplementary material: videos

-In this section, some videos from previous courses are gathered.
-Note that there may not be a perfect overlap between the content in the chapters of the book and the videos.
+On this page videos related to extreme value analysis are collected together.
+Note that there may not be a perfect overlap between the content in the chapters of the book and the videos; use the video titles to find relevant content.
 In case of doubt, always refer to the written contents of the book.

 ```{eval-rst}
 .. raw:: html